 7. Are there restrictions on the types of medicines or devices that can be granted patent and trademark protection?

 There are no restrictions on the types of drugs or devices that can be protected through patents or trademarks other than those already described.

 8. Must a patent or trademark license agreement with a foreign licensor be approved or accepted by any government or regulatory body?

-No. However, license agreements may be registered with the Czech Intellectual Property Office in order to make them enforceable against third parties.
+No. However, license agreements may be registered with the Czech Industrial Property Office in order to make them enforceable against third parties.